 What now?
 Sleeping in the car is a possibility.
 Might be a tight fit, but we’re on an adventure, aren’t we?

-But then there’s Karon Palas.
+Then we spot Karon Palas.
 You can’t miss this anomaly, a shiny luxury hotel in the middle of nowhere.
-And rooms are available for 50 USD each.
+And rooms are available for 50 USD.
 We decide to splurge, just this once (or so we think), before we set off for many nights in guest houses, homestays, tents, whatever might appear.

 Karon Palas Hotel, with yet another I ♥️ Tajikistan sign